Of Skin and Sand

 T1 Gallery

-Double Dutch · Series 5
+Part of Double Dutch · Series 5

 Of Skin and Sand brings together Jamaican artist Leasho Johnson and Bahamian artist Edrin Symonette, each presenting distinct yet interwoven bodies of work.
 The exhibition probes questions of gender, masculinity, and sexuality within a Black Caribbean context.
-Developed onsite in the NAGB Ballroom, their individual installations engage in powerful visual dialogue, challenging social norms and the boundaries that shape them.
+Developed onsite in NAGB’s Ballroom, their individual installations engage in powerful visual dialogue, challenging social norms and the boundaries that shape them.

 Leasho Johnson